“Love always protects, always trusts, always hopes, always perseveres.” I Cor 13:7

 God’s desire for His people is a growing obedience not an intentional defiance.
 When we choose to pursue that which is after the heart of God, the hearts of two are emboldened to love better and trust more deeply.
 But when we make the foolish choice to remain in or return to entangling indulgences, we create a chasm that lies between.

-If we share our sins, struggles, and temptations with no intention of giving them up but appearing to do so, we will go deeper into self-centered darkness and secrecy and, not only will trust and intimacy not be restored, they will be seared on an even deeper level.
+If we share our sins, struggles, and temptations with no intention of giving them up but appearing to do so, we will go deeper into self-centered darkness and secrecy, a greater hardness of heart, and, not only will trust and intimacy not be restored, they will be seared on an even deeper level.
 When we choose to cling to those things that build walls in our marriages, we are deceived into choosing love of ourselves more than God and more than our spouse.

 But, when we trust enough to confess these to each other and in humble reliance on God, leave them at the cross and tear down the strongholds that keep them active in our lives rather than deliberately continuing in them, we find a renewed intimacy, a deep confidence in each other.
 We learn to “bear each other’s burdens” and, thus, create a safe place for each.
 In fact, our confidence can be deeper and every aspect of marriage more satisfying and rich, as God intended it.